jaku/SnapCameraPreservation/README.md

 # Instructions

-Download my Snap Camera.exe located on this GitHub page.
-Make sure you have 1.21.0 installed and not running, replace the Snap Camera.exe file locaated at the default install location of "C:\Program Files\Snap Inc\Snap Camera" with the downloaded Snap Camera.exe.
+Head over to https://snapchatreverse.jaku.tv/snap/ and make sure you have 1.21.0 installed.
+Provide my site the 1.21.0 exe located at the default install location of "C:\Program Files\Snap Inc\Snap Camera".
+Patch the file on the site, and make sure you replace the patched one with the original one.

+I cannot host the EXE due to possible copyrights but I can patch it if you provide the original exe.

 You'll know you are communicating with my server because a new category will be listed in the app called "Jaku Snap Backup".